 Are you intimidated by your unfinished basement?
 Or perhaps you just don’t know what to do with all that extra space?
 You don’t realize how lucky you are.
 You have the ability to expand the function and square footage of your home!

 Here are some cool basement ideas to make the most of this large area of your home.
 Are you are thinking of a creative basement project?
 Do you plan on constructing a new basement room?
-The cool ideas below will get your creativity flowing.
+The cool ideas for your cold basement below will get your creativity flowing.
 Get ready to transform your basement into a fun place to hang out.

 How you can use your Basement Space